"There wasn't any 'Indian Problem' until the Mormons came. Then, there was a Mormon problem."

 Indian Removal Act & Manifest Destiny 1830

-Another example of Settler colonialism in America is Andrew Jackson's systematic
+Settler colonialism takes hold in America with Andrew Jackson's systematic

 Indian Removal Act of 1830 that opened the way to the forced relocation of Native Americans.
 It became known as "The Trail of Tears."
 The 1832 Supreme Court Ruling declared the Indian Removal Act unconstitutional, but the damage already caused to First Nations was irreversible.
-In time, the Doctrine of Discovery would become Manifest Destiny to justify European Expansion further ignoring Indian Rights all togeather all under the banner of Christianity.
-See Manifest Destiny
+In time, the Doctrine of Discovery would become Manifest Destiny to justify European Expansion further ignoring Indian Rights all together all under the banner of Christianity and 'righteous dominion.'
+See how Manifest Destiny opens the way to western expansion.

 Disregarding the Timpanogos' Indigenous treaty rights, Mormon leadership drew their power from the Doctrine of Discovery and Manifest Destiny.
 Ignoring the supreme laws of the land, LDS Apostle George A. Smith ordered the church's private militia to "remove the Indian people from their land," saying Indigenous people have "no rights to their land."
 In the name of 'Righteous Dominion' Brigham Young spent over a million dollars in church funds, the equivalent of $35 million today, to "exterminate" the Timpanogos, then billed Congress for reimbursement.
-See Memorial of the
+See Brigham Young Bills Congress 1.5 million for getting rid of Utah Indians, 1869.
+Read More

 Highly publicized massacres of 'Indians' brought the attention of philanthropic groups.
 American humanitarians proposed a new solution to the 'Indian problem' by eliminating 'Indianness' through acculturation.
 Christian reformers argued that 'if Indians were assimilated, the Indian problem would vanish.'